United States of America

 and the Eastern Diamondback Rattlesnake (FLMNH).

-Endemic genera include the Alligator Snapping Turtle (ARKive),
+Endemic genera include the Alligator Snapping Turtle (ARKive

-and the Scarlet Snake (Univ.
+and the Scarlet Snake (SREL WM).

-Georgia).
-The Florida Worm Lizard (Wormlizard.org)
+The Florida Worm Lizard (Wormlizard.org

 is the sole member of the family Rhineuridae.